cyle/git-update-all/README.md

 If git is not installed in `/usr/bin/git` you should edit the "git_program_path" variable in git-update-all.rb

 This uses a built-in class to colorize terminal output, so no gems are necessary.
 I lifted this from [here](http://stackoverflow.com/questions/1489183/colorized-ruby-output).

+To install this script as a commandline program just like any other, link to it from /usr/local/bin (or wherever is in your PATH):

+    ln -s /path/to/git-update-all.rb /usr/local/bin/git-update-all

+and make sure you `chown +x /path/to/git-update-all.rb` to make sure it's executable.